ptit9x/vuetify-3-with-nuxt3/README.md

 # Nuxt 3 Minimal Starter

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) and [Vuetify 3 documentation](https://next.vuetifyjs.com/en/getting-started/installation) to learn more.

 ![alt text for screen readers](/background.png "Text to show on mouseover")